data-immigrant/appendixx/README_FIRST.md

 Date: 2025-09-03

 This package contains all appendices referenced in the appeal for criterion **g.8** (scalability & broad reach).
-Each appendix is a concise, copy‑paste‑ready document.
-A `/figures` folder includes the original slides/screens shown in the application.
+Each appendix is a concise, document.

 ## Contents